Biggest Study to Date Says Virus Deaths Spiked With Use of Malaria Drugs

 The Lancet study considered factors such as a patient’s pre-existing health conditions like underlying lung disease and diabetes, as well as other issues like age, sex, race and even weight.

-Last month, the American Heart Association, the American College of Cardiology and the Heart Rhythm Society issued guidance warning that the anti-malarial drug had serious implications for those patients that had underlying heart conditions.
+Last month, the American Heart Association, the American College of Cardiology and the Heart Rhythm Society issued guidance warning that the anti-malarial drug had serious implications for those patients who had underlying heart conditions.

+That outlook has not changed, Mariell Jessup, chief science and medical officer for the American Heart Association, told Courthouse News.

+“Mehra et al. observed increased risk of atrial fibrillation and ventricular tachycardia and a greater hazard for death among patients treated with chloroquine or hydroxychloroquine,” Jessup said, referring to the Brigham Young heart specialist behind Fridays study in Lancet.

 As opposed to a randomized clinical trial, Friday’s study is observational — a term that the National Center for Biotechnology defines as those “in which the investigator makes no intervention and patients are allocated treatment based on clinical decisions.”